Niklas Sivelöv, Piano

 Sivelöv’s elegant flight over the deep and dark expanses reminds one that an inheritance from Wagner can also be transformed into sensitive melancholy.

-And with a perceptive Sivelöv at the keyboard, one is constantly reminded how much there was at stake for the elegant Swedish composer with only 45 opus numbers.
+And with a perceptive Sivelöv at the keyboard, one is constantly reminded how much there was at stake for the elegant Swedish composer who assigned an opus number to only 45 works.

 One cannot find a better performance of these concertos.